 Campbell Leid, Coach

-Campbell Leid began rowing in the fall of 2018 with Mile High Rowing Club in Denver, Colorado.
+Campbell Leid began rowing in the fall of 2018 with Mile High RowingClub in Denver, Colorado.
 With a background in competitive swimming, she had a natural feel for the water and loved rowing from day one.
-Following her family’s relocation to Phoenix she finished her high school rowing career with Tempe Junior Crew with first-place finishes in the 1x and 2x at Central Youths in the Spring of 2021.
-Campbell was invited to USRowing’s High-Performance camp following graduation and was recruited to row collegiately at the Division 1 level.
-Medical obstacles prevented Campbell from being able to physically participate but she transitioned from a shell to a coaching launch in October of 2021, and uncovered a passion she didn’t even knew she had: coaching!
-She recently completed an internship at Craftsbury Outdoor center and has had an opportunity to shadow many different coaches with various backgrounds.
-Just as they inspired her, Campbell hopes to play a role in inspiring the next generation of talented rowers.
-Aside from her coaching duties, Campbell is currently a student at Arizona State University pursuing Marketing and Sports Business.
+Following her family’s relocation to Phoenix, she finished her high school rowing career with Tempe Junior Crew, earning first-place finishes in the 1x and 2x at Central Youths in the spring of 2021.
+Campbell was invited to US Rowing High Performance Camp following graduation and was recruited to row collegiately at the Division I level at University of Virginia.
+Medical obstacles prevented Campbell from being able to physically participate, but she transitioned from a shell to a coaching launch in October of 2021 and uncovered a passion she didn’t even know she had: coaching!